no10ds/dorc/docs/index.md

 ## Overview

-For a *dorc* projet, place the dorc repository alongside your pipeline config repository in your organization's source control.
-The *dorc* repository contains code for infrastructure deployment and Python models for pipeline definition.
-Separate your pipeline and configuration code in another repository passed to *dorc*.
+For a *dorc* project, place the dorc repository alongside your pipeline config repository.
+The *dorc* repository contains code for infrastructure deployment and models for config and pipeline definitions.

 The visual representation below depicts a typical *dorc* setup, illustrating the above description.